 Seal Any Accesses Under Your House

-In the spring, animals search for nesting areas, and if you have unsealed accesses beneath your home, you could face a mountain of torn insulation, broken pipes, and faulty wiring when animals begin looking for a place to call “home.”
-We advise you to check any exterior accesses that lead to your attic as well as the crawl-space beneath your home.
+In the spring, animals search for nesting areas.
+If you have unsealed accesses beneath your home, you could face a mountain of torn insulation, broken pipes and faulty wiring when animals begin looking for a place to call “home.”
+We advise you to check any exterior accesses that lead to your attic, as well as the crawl-space beneath your home.
 Yes, spring cleaning includes warding off any unwanted critters around your home.

 The last step in prepping your home for spring remains the most important: check your roof for any exterior damages.
 If you notice faulty shingles or other areas of concern, you need to consult a roofing company to have the issue repaired immediately.
 Any roof damage will quickly develop into a huge problem during a large spring rainstorm.

-Spring is definitely in the air, but before it brings the day-long rainstorms and lots of baby animals, you need to get your home ready by starting your spring cleaning now.
-Taking a few precautions to get your home ready for spring, you will ensure minor problems do not become huge insurance claims.
+Spring is definitely in the air, and with it brings the day-long rainstorms and lots of baby animals.
+So, you need to get your home ready by starting your spring cleaning now.
+Taking a few precautions to get your home ready for spring will ensure minor problems don’t become huge insurance claims.
 To see what your Homeowners Insurance covers, speak with an AIS agent at (855) 919-4247.

 The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+This content is offered for educational purposes only and does not represent contractual agreements.
+Nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here and the language contained therein will govern such policy.
-No warranty or appropriateness for a specific purpose is expressed or implied.